 Services and Programs

-District services and programs are funded by your tax dollars and therefore are provided at no charge.
+District services and programs are funded by your tax dollars and therefore are provided to all Contra Costa County residents at no charge.

 |A vector control technician inspects a creek for the presence of mosquito larva (click to enlarge photo).|

 Our county’s diverse ecological regions create a range of mosquito sources.
 The District regularly surveys more than 10,000 acres of marshland along the waterfront, acres of irrigated farmland in the eastern county and numerous ponds, creeks and residential sources countywide.